-If the client does not wish sustainability preferences to be taken into account, the suitability check is carried out without taking sustainability preferences into consideration.
-Nevertheless, the client may be offered financial instruments or investment strategies of the financial portfolio management that take sustainability aspects into account if these financial instruments or investment strategies are suitable for the client on the basis of the other suitability criteria.
+If the client does not wish sustainability preferences to be taken into account, the suitability check is carried out without taking sustainability preferences into account.
+Nevertheless, the client may be offered financial instruments or investment strategies of the financial portfolio management that take sustainability aspects into account if these financial instruments or investment strategies of the other suitability criteria.

-It is important to gather sufficient and accurate information from clients on their knowledge, experience, financial situation, investment objectives and sustainability preferences so that the Bank can recommend suitable products or services to the client.
-Without this information, the Bank is unable to provide investment advice (Wealth Advisory) or portfolio managing services (Discretionary Portfolio Management).
+It is important to gather sufficient and accurate information from clients on their knowledge, experience, situation and investment objectives and sustainability preferences so that the Bank can recommend suitable products or services to the client.
+Without this information, the Bank is unable to provide investment advice (Wealth Advisory) or portfolio managing services (Wealth Discretionary).
 For this reason, it is crucial that the client provides the Bank with a set of complete and accurate information.
 The scope of the information required may vary depending on the investment service in question.
 Moreover, the client is obliged to inform the Bank of any changes in her / his circumstances that may be of relevance for the investment advisory and asset management services provided.